TedLeRoy/ubuntu-update.sh/README.md

 sudo ./<path/to/file/>ubuntu-update.sh
 ```

-Output will be the normal output to std-out of an update and upgrade, then a full-upgrade (formerly called a dist-upgrade with apt-get).
+Output will be the normal output to std-out of running apt-get update, upgrade, dist-upgrade, and autoremove.

 A video showing a sample run can be found at https://youtu.be/HCWUGxYAqjY

 It is recommended that you run this script interactively instead of calling it with another script or process.
 You may be prompted for input for things like GRUB updates, or which version of a file to keep.
 This will hang the script unless you provide input.

 Although these prompts could be overridden with `export DEBIAN_FRONTEND=noninteractive`, responding to the prompts provides greater control.

+The script will also parse the output attempting to display output that may require your attention at the end of the run, looking for words like *warning* and *reboot*.

 ### Messages